 Related articles: ( Category : Loans and Advances)

-- Difference between first charge and second charge
+- What is the difference between the first charge and second charge

 - Difference between Prime and Collateral security